scotthammel/kickstarter-analysis/README.md

 <img width="569" alt="Outcomes_vs_Goals" src="https://user-images.githubusercontent.com/77898345/111059501-c233d800-845b-11eb-839a-f40e6682ba3b.png">

 ### Challenges and Difficulties Encountered
+**There were a couple challenges discovered during the analysis.
+First, understanding the correct Excel functions and where to use it.
+Second, there was difficulty converting the "deadline" and "launched date" into readable format for Louise.
+This allowed her to view clearly what date the campaign was created and the date it ended.
+This analysis will give Louse a better understanding of the average successful campaign length.**

 ## Results

-- What are two conclusions you can draw about the Theater Outcomes based on Launch Date?
--  Out of 1,369 campaigns, around 61% were successful.
+- Based on an analysis of the Theater Outcomes by launch date there are two big conclusions.
+First, out of 1,369 campaigns, around 61% were successful.
 Campaigns taken place during the months of May, June and July totaled around 35% of all successful theater campaigns.
+Crowdfunded campaigns in theater or plays were two of the biggest categories based on the dataset.

 - What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+- Limitations are based on relaying on the dataset provided to give Louise the best recommendation.

+- Another possible graph that can be included would be the comparisions other categories based on their launch date and crowfunding goals in comparison to the "theater" category.